-Acceleration For Professional M.B.A.
-Students.
-Acceleration of the Professional M.B.A. degree is defined as a Professional M.B.A. student with enough additional credit hours to advance his or her expected graduation date by at least one term.
-Professional M.B.A. students are not permitted to transfer into the Full-Time M.B.A. program.
+Acceleration of the M.B.A. degree is defined as a P.M.B.A. student with enough additional credit hours to advance his or her expected graduation date by at least one term.
+P.M.B.A. students are not permitted to transfer into the full-time M.B.A. program.
 However, with approval from the Graduate Student Services Office, an unemployed student may be granted permission to carry a full-time academic course load of up to 16 credit hours per term, paying the published hourly tuition rates.
-Additional information is available at www.smu.edu/bursar/GR, tuitionfees.asp.
+Additional information is available online at www.smu.edu/bursar/GR, tuitionfees.asp.